bsdimp/freebsd-git-docs/vendor.md

 `--follow-tags` tells `git push` to also push tags associated with the locally committed revision.

 ### Updating the FreeBSD source tree
+Now you need to update the mtree in FreeBSD.
+The sources live in `contrib/mtree` since it is upstream software.

 ```
 % cd ../src